 36.3.20.6.3 CCA sensitivity for occupying the primary 20 MHz channel

-The receiver shall issue a PHY-CCA.indication primitive with the STATUS parameter set to BUSY for any signal that exceeds a threshold equal to 20 dB above the minimum modulation and coding rate sensitivity (–82 + 20 = –62 dBm) in the primary 20 MHz channel within a period of aCCATime after the signal arrives at the receiver’s antenna(s).
+The receiver shall issue a PHY-CCA.indication primitive with the STATUS parameter set to BUSY for any signal that exceeds the below threshold in the primary 20 MHz channel within a period of aCCATime after the signal arrives at the receiver’s antenna(s):

+a value specified by dot11MSDOFDMEDthreshold if any MediumSyncDelay timer at that STA has not expired (see 35.3.16.8 (Medium access recovery procedure)) .

+a value equal to 20 dB above the minimum modulation and coding rate sensitivity (–82 + 20 = –62 dBm) otherwise (#7782).

 If the operating channel width is greater than 20 MHz, then the channel-list parameter is present and shall be set to {primary}.
 Following the indication and while the threshold continues to be exceeded, the receiver shall not issue a PHY-CCA.indication primitive with the STATUS parameter set to IDLE or with a change in the channel-list parameter.

 TGbe editor: Revise the following paragraph in P192L30 of draft 1.5 as:

-The Medium Synchronization OFDM ED Threshold subfield indicates the value of dot11MSDOFDMEDthreshold to be used by a non-AP STA during medium synchronization recovery and is defined in Table 9-401e (Medium Synchronization OFDM ED Threshold subfield).
+The Medium Synchronization OFDM ED Threshold subfield indicates the value of dot11MSDOFDMEDthreshold to be used by a (#4836)STA during medium synchronization recovery and is defined in Table 9-401e (Medium Synchronization OFDM ED Threshold subfield).

 TGbe editor: Revise the following paragraph in P192L48 of draft 1.5 as:

-The Medium Synchronization Maximum Number Of TXOPs subfield contains the value of the maximum number of TXOPs (MSD_TXOP_MAX) a non-AP STA is allowed to attempt to initiate while the MediumSyncDelay timer is running at a non-AP STA minus 1(#4817), except that the value 15 indicates any number of TXOPs as long as the MediumSyncDelay timer is nonzero.
+The Medium Synchronization Maximum Number Of TXOPs subfield contains the value of the maximum number of TXOPs (dot11MSDTXOPMAX) (#8349) a (#4836) STA is allowed to attempt to initiate while the MediumSyncDelay timer is running at that (#4836)STA minus 1(#4817), except that the value 15 indicates any number of TXOPs as long as the MediumSyncDelay timer is nonzero.

 TGbe editor: Update the entries to Dot11EHTStationConfigEntry in P609L57 of draft 1.5 as: